joearms/old.blog/_posts/2013-03-26-testing-testing-123.md

 summary: testing my blog
 ---

 This is a test of Jekyll.
-If it works I'll move all my blocks to github.
+If it works I'll move all my blogs to github.

 The is a <a href="http://cobyism.com/jekyll/docs/home/">guide</a> and
 <a href="http://paulstamatiou.com/how-to-wordpress-to-jekyll">How to